 A church in Jerusalem: Gethsemane

-Many schools are increasingly interested in exploring Christianity as a world faith in their religious education and collective worship.
+Many schools are increasingly interested in exploring Christianity as a world faith in religious education and collective worship.
 In Where in the World?
 (BRF, 2018), we sketched out some of the many ways Christians around the world express and live out their faith.
 The study of church buildings provides another useful window into understanding this multicultural and international phenomenon followed by roughly one-third of people on the planet.

 Church buildings reflect a country’s history, its human geography and the beliefs and traditions of that branch of the Christian world that uses them.
 Across the world, many churches of a similar tradition (‘denomination’) will show international similarities in design and usage, while others reflect their local cultures and communities.
 Each has a story to tell that reflects something of the Jesus story that has affected billions of people through the centuries.